MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

     0xC8, 0x02,                             // wLength 0x2C8 (712)
     0x01,                                   // bMS_VendorCode - any value. e.g. 0x01
     0x00                                    // bAltEnumCmd 0
 };
 ```

 The BOS platform capability descriptor specifies

 1. MS OS 2.0 descriptor platform capability GUID

-2.  a vendor control code bMS\_VendorCode (here is it set to 1.
+1. A vendor control code bMS\_VendorCode (here is it set to 1.
 It can take any value the vendor prefers) to retrieve the MS OS 2.0 descriptor.

-3. This BOS descriptor is applicable for OS version Windows 10 and later.
+1. This BOS descriptor is applicable for OS version Windows 10 and later.

 After seeing the BOS descriptor, the USB stack will issue the vendor specific control request to retrieve the MS OS 2.0 descriptor.